abdulhamiid/bookstore/README.md

 # Bookstore App with React

-> The Bookstore is a website to display a list of books, add a book and remove a selected book.
+> The Bookstore App is a website created to display a list of books, users can add a book and also remove selected book(s).

 ## Built With